 \subsection{Fusion Hyper-parameters Sensitivity}

-The Figs.~\ref{fig_fusion_hyper_msl} and \ref{fig_fusion_hyper_smap} support the claim that performance is driven by the joint setting of cycle consistency and cross path consistency.
-In Figs.~\ref{fig_fusion_hyper_msl}(a,b) and \ref{fig_fusion_hyper_smap}(a,b), the optimal cluster where cross-path consistency stays low while cycle consistency is kept at a moderate level, and pushing cross-path consistency toward large values does not yield reliable improvements.
-Figs.~\ref{fig_fusion_hyper_msl}(c,d) and \ref{fig_fusion_hyper_smap}(c,d) further show that increasing fusion depth or width brings no meaningful gain, and several settings slightly reduce VUS-ROC or VUS-PR, which is consistent with the observation that stronger fusion is not automatically beneficial in this setup.
-Figs.~\ref{fig_fusion_hyper_msl}(e,f) and \ref{fig_fusion_hyper_smap}(e,f) further show that both VUS-ROC and VUS-PR vary with the joint choice of $\alpha_{\mathrm{cyc}}$ and $\alpha_{\mathrm{ms}}$.
+Figs.~\ref{fig_fusion_hyper_msl}(a.1, a.2, b.1, b.2) show that increasing fusion depth or width brings no clear gain, and several settings slightly reduce VUS-ROC or VUS-PR, consistent with the observation that stronger fusion is not necessarily beneficial.
+Figs.~\ref{fig_fusion_hyper_msl}(a.3, a.4, b.3, b.4) further show that performance depends on the joint setting of cycle consistency and cross-path consistency.
+Higher scores appear when cross-path consistency remains low and cycle consistency is moderate, while large cross-path consistency does not yield reliable improvements.
+Figs.~\ref{fig_fusion_hyper_msl}(a.5, a.6, b.5, b.6) show that VUS-ROC and VUS-PR vary with the joint choice of $\alpha_{\mathrm{cyc}}$ and $\alpha_{\mathrm{ms}}$.
 The trend is not monotonic along either axis, since increasing one weight does not reliably improve the score when the other is fixed.
-Higher values concentrate in a middle region of the grid, where $\alpha_{\mathrm{cyc}}$ is moderate to large and $\alpha_{\mathrm{ms}}$ stays away from its maximum, while several boundary settings yield lower scores.
-The same pattern appears in both metrics, which aligns with our scoring design that balances cycle-based disagreement and multi-scale residual evidence rather than letting one term dominate.
+Higher values concentrate in a middle region of the grid, where $\alpha_{\mathrm{cyc}}$ is moderate to large and $\alpha_{\mathrm{ms}}$ stays below its maximum, while several boundary settings yield lower scores.
+This pattern appears in both metrics, which supports the scoring design that balances cycle-based disagreement and multi-scale residual evidence rather than letting one term dominate.